nh9k/Custom-Speech-Synthesis-Service-using-Multi-speaker-tacotron/README.md

 ## Model

-If you want to model-learning, you can refer to [our source code(Custom-Speech-Synthesis Service)](https://github.com/nh9k/Custom-Speech-Synthesis-Service-using-Multi-speaker-tacotron) or source code here.
+If you want to model-learning, you can refer to source code here.

 - [Multi-speaker-tacotron model](https://github.com/carpedm20/multi-speaker-tacotron-tensorflow)